Who Needs an IVC Filter?

 - Dake MD, Murphy TP, Kramer, AH et al. Final two-year outcomes for the sentry bioconvertible inferior vena cava filter in patients requiring temporary protection from pulmonary embolism.
 J Vasc Interv Radiol 2020;31:221-230e3.

-Clinical Topics: Anticoagulation Management, Heart Failure and Cardiomyopathies, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and Venothromboembolism
+Clinical Topics: Anticoagulation Management, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and Venothromboembolism